 Dollar Mixed After U.S. Consumer Inflation Data

-(RTTNews) - The U.S. dollar came in mixed against its major opponents in early New York deals on Thursday, after the release of U.S. consumer inflation data, which edged up less than expected in June.
+(RTTNews) - The U.S. dollar showed mixed trading against its major counterparts in European trading on Tuesday, after the release of consumer inflation data that improved less than forecast for December.

-The currency was higher against its major opponents in the European session.
+The currency held steady against its major counterparts in the Asian session, except the yen.

 The greenback rose to a 4-day high of 1.1105 against the euro from Monday's closing value of 1.1134.
 Next key resistance for the greenback is likely seen around the 1.10 level.

 The USD/JPY pair held steady, trading at 110.00.
 This followed an 8-month peak of 110.21 seen in the Asian session.
 The dollar-yen pair was worth 109.94 when it ended deals on Monday.

 Data from the Ministry of Finance showed that Japan posted a current account surplus of 1,436.8 billion yen in November- up 75 percent on year.